With

 layer on the cab and doors were first to get the treatment.

-I’m happy that this distressed layer of dust can now form the basis for future weathering with enamels and oils.
+I’m happy that these acrylic dust effects can now form the basis for future weathering with enamels and oils.

 No comments: